Gruntfuggly/format-modified/README.md

 ### Notes

-Using the **Format Modified: Set Configuration File** will update `format-modified.configurationFileMapping` your *Workspace settings*.
+Using the **Format Modified: Set Configuration File** will update `format-modified.configurationFileMapping` in your *Workspace settings*.
 Globs which match multiple files should be defined in your *User settings*.

 When looking for alternative configurations, the combined settings are searched for an exact filename match first.
 If no exact match is found, the filename is matched against the globs.